 My first reason?
 Moving.
 I knew I was going to be making a massive cross-continental move from Canada to the UK, and didn’t want to be taking more cats on this trip than necessary, so I didn’t adopt a second cat while I was in Canada.
 My current reason for not adopting a second cat?
 Space.
 Right now I live in a studio flat, and while I’d be okay having two cats in this apartment, as I’ve ironed out most of the kinks when it comes to living with cats in small apartments, I feel it just wouldn’t be a good idea to introduce two cats in such a small space, where it’d be hard to separate the cats if I needed to.

-Having been interested in adopting a second cat for quite some time, I’ve looked up and discussed potential issues that may arise with quite a few people; and since my brother is hoping to do the same, getting his cat Beau a sibling once he’s settled into his new place, we’ve chatted a lot about other people’s experiences with taking in a second cat even just between ourselves.
+Having been interested in adopting a second cat for quite some time (Edit 03/24/2019: I have, and so here’s a personal update to this post based on my perspective now), I’ve looked up and discussed potential issues that may arise with quite a few people; and since my brother is hoping to do the same, getting his cat Beau a sibling once he’s settled into his new place, we’ve chatted a lot about other people’s experiences with taking in a second cat even just between ourselves.

 Then I get this comment –